biswajitmojumder/E-Commerce-Website-SpringBoot/README.md

 ## Conclusion

 The user management module plays a crucial role in our ecommerce website, ensuring secure user access, streamlined communication, and efficient management of user accounts.
-By leveraging Spring Boot and Angular, we have developed a powerful and feature-rich platform that enables seamless online shopping.
+By leveraging Spring Boot, we have developed a powerful and feature-rich platform that enables seamless online shopping.
 With the implementation of Spring Security, Spring Mailer, an integrated mailbox, user ban/unban system, newsletter subscriptions, and QR code scanning, we provide a comprehensive solution for managing user interactions and delivering an exceptional shopping experience.

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out.
 We appreciate your interest